ngxs/store/docs/concepts/state/life-cycle.md

 | ngxsOnInit()         | Called _once_, after the _first_ `ngxsOnChanges()` and _before_ the `APP_INITIALIZER` token is resolved. |
 | ngxsAfterBootstrap() | Called _once_, after the root view and all its children have been rendered.                              |

-## Feature States Order of Imports
+## Feature States Order of Providers

 If you have feature states they need to be registered after the root `provideStore` has been called: